dotnet/sdk/documentation/general/torn-sdk.md

 The .NET SDK has the capability to [detect a torn state][pr-detect-torn-state].
 When this is detected the matching Microsoft.Net.Sdk.Compilers.Toolset package for this version of the .NET SDK will be downloaded via `<PackageDownload>`.
 Then the `$(RoslynTargetsPath)` will be reset to point into the package contents.
 This will cause MSBuild to load the Roslyn compiler from that location vs. the Visual Studio location.

 One downside to this approach is that it is possible to end up with two VBCSCompiler server processes.
 Consider a solution that has a mix of .NET SDK style projects and non-SDK .NET projects.
-In a torn the .NET SDK projects will use the .NET SDK compiler and non-SDK .NET projects will use the Visual Studio compiler.
+In a torn state the .NET SDK projects will use the .NET SDK compiler and non-SDK .NET projects will use the Visual Studio compiler.
 While not a desirable outcome, it is a correct one.
 Customers who wish to only have one VBCSCompiler should correct the torn state in their build tools.

 ## Visual Studio using Visual Studio Analyzers